 1) Coordinate with local WIOA partners and other organizations within the service area to develop career pathway programs consistent with strategies identified in the Local Board Plan, including how to serve Priority Populations and those with barriers to employment.
 (Attachment 4, Local Board Plan Reference)

+Board Recommendation(s):

 2) Coordinate with other education, training, nonprofit, and social service resources in the community to develop referral systems that increase access to career pathways for eligible populations.
 (Attachment 4, Local Board Plan Reference)

+Board Recommendation(s):

-Question 15 (2 elements)
+Question 14, Consideration 13(2 elements)

-2) Prepares ELLs, specifically ITPs, for unsubsidized employment in In-Demand Occupations through IET, including what industry and occupations they plan to focus on.
+6) Prepares ELLs, specifically ITPs, for unsubsidized employment in In-Demand Occupations through IET, including what industry and occupations they plan to focus on.

+Board Recommendation(s):

-3) Integrates with the local workforce development system.
+7) Integrates with the local workforce development system.

+Board Recommendation(s):

 Board Reviewer Signature